openintegrationhub/Connectors/Adapters/HowDoesAnAdapterCommunicateWithAConnector.md

 - Risk of falsely reporting deletions

 ## Connection Points
 This section describes the various ways to connect to a system.
+In general, an adapter initiates a connection to the application, not the other way around.
+(The big notable exceptions are webhooks where data changes are pushed from the application to OIH.)
 Often on premise systems include both a web server that exposes an API and a corresponding database.
 Both of these may provide connection opportunities.
 Cloud based software as a service providers often only expose APIs on the web server while some custom built or specific purpose applications only expose DB connections.
 ### Web Server API
 #### Pros